-The Hon Kyam Maher MLC, who had chaired the Jonit Committee, introduced a Private Members' Bill in the Upper House in December 2020.
+The Hon Kyam Maher MLC, who had chaired the Joint Committee, introduced a Private Members' Bill in the Upper House in December 2020.
 The bill is very closely modelled on the Victorian Bill.

 On 5 May the bill was passed in the Upper House with 14 votes to 7.
 On 26 May 2021 the Lower House voted 33-5 to debate the bill in detail.
-Final debate is expected to conclude 9 June 2021.
+After amendments which saw the bill returned to the Upper House, which passed another amendment, the bill was finally passed on 24 June 2021.

 How it will work

-The key points of the SA Voluntary Assisted Dying Bill 2020 are:
+The key points of the SA Voluntary Assisted Dying Act 2021 are:

 - The person must be 18 years or over; and

-- Be a resident of Victoria for at least 12 months and an Australian citizen or permanent resident; and
+- Be a resident of South Australia for at least 12 months and an Australian citizen or permanent resident; and

 - Have decision-making capacity in relation to voluntary assisted dying; and